JoseBarbero/CamPype/README.md

 # Wombat

 Wombat is a pipeline for the analysis of Illumina paired-end sequencing data and/or whole bacterial genomes.
-The development of the workflow is mainly intended for the analysis of Campylobacter jejuni/coli genomes, although any other bacterial genus can be analyzed as well.
+The development of the workflow is mainly intended for the analysis of <em>Campylobacter jejuni/coli</em> genomes, although any other bacterial genus can be analyzed as well.
 Wombat is specially designed for users without knowledge of bioinformatics or programming, so the ease of installation and execution are the fundamentals of its development.
 Moreover, Wombat is a user-customizable workflow that allows you to select the analysis and the tools you are interested in.

 ![scheme](https://user-images.githubusercontent.com/58036036/180643838-d771f326-3ef9-465e-b591-b5e9df792aec.png)